 Manuscript Submission Guidelines

-Please read these guidelines before submitting your new or revised manuscript through our submission system.
+Please read these guidelines before submitting your new or revised manuscript (including conditional acceptances) through our submission system.
+If you have any questions, please contact the editorial office.

 Types of Manuscripts